Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="door-trapdoor">

 **Doors and trapdoors** should be upscaled like what they are made of.
 However, doors should always use one pixel wide borders, while trapdoors can use two pixel wide blended outlines for the outer border.
-This discrepancy is due to Vattic’s original wooden door and trapdoor having this inconsistency present.
+This discrepancy is due to Vattic's original wooden door and trapdoor having this inconsistency present.

 <img src="/images/pages/textures/classicfaithful/44.png" alt="door and trapdoor textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 44:</b> Examples of doors and trapdoors.
 Note the usage of depth shading on the trapdoors and one pixel wide lines on the doors.</i></p>

 <br>

-**And above all, always reference [Vattic’s art](https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/) or other similar textures if possible first.** **_Use these material guidelines only if there is no good reference point or equivalent!_**
+**And above all, always reference [Vattic's art](https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/) or other similar textures if possible first.** **_Use these material guidelines only if there is no good reference point or equivalent!_**

 ___